jMotif/SAX/README.md

 `1.0.10`
   * shingling/bitmap CLI fixes
   * SAX via chunking fixes -- proper symbol indexes computed (thanks s-mckay!)
+  * zNormalization behavior for a case when SD is less than threshold is changed, yields zeros

 `1.0.9`
   * fixed the error with the discord size computation